 Remembering the patient’s preference for sleep comfort and back support should determine which bed or mattress is best.
 There is no single type of bed or mattress that works for all patients, and there is no actual medical evidence that supports that an adjustable bed is a preferable option.
 The bottom line is that whichever bed or mattress allows a patient to sleep comfortably without additional pain or stiffness is the best choice for that individual.

 Why should you buy an adjustable bed?

-Adjustable beds are a lifestyle choice if you’re just looking for that extra comfort.
-You can position to sit up and watch TV at just the right angle for you.
+Adjustable beds are a lifestyle choice if you want extra comfort.
+You can position yourself to sit up and watch TV at just the right angle for you.
 You don’t have to worry about propping yourself up constantly.

-It’s not just comfort that adjustable beds offer, though.
-If you’re suffering from sciatica, back ache or circulatory problems or having difficulty with your breathing, an adjustable bed can really help.
-Acid reflux and snoring are two examples of problems to which an adjustable bed can provide a solution.
+It’s not just the comfort that adjustable beds offer, though.
+If you’re suffering from sciatica, backache, circulatory problems, or difficulty breathing, an adjustable bed can help.
+Acid reflux and snoring are two issues to which an adjustable bed can provide a solution.

-Besides offering comfort and the chance of a better sleep, bed features such as massage units lend even more to the therapeutic function adjustable beds can perform.
-As we get older and struggle to get in and out of bed, too, adjustable beds can make the task safer for us.
+Besides offering comfort and the chance of better sleep, the bed features such as massage units lend even more to the therapeutic function adjustable beds can perform.
+Adjustable beds can make the task safer as we age and struggle to get in and out of bed.

 Sleeping in an adjustable bed

-Adjustable beds give you the freedom to sleep comfortably in the position you choose.
-More importantly, they allow you to sleep in the best position for your spine (the spine isn’t flat; it’s naturally curved) and enjoy the right support.
+Adjustable beds allow you to sleep comfortably in your chosen position.
+More importantly, they will enable you to sleep in the best place for your spine (the spine isn’t flat; it’s naturally curved) and enjoy the proper support.